 Panama continues to offer reforestation as a path to permanent residency.
-A minimum investment of US$80,000 is required in a government certified project, over a five hectare teak or mahogany plantation.
-And with that investment you’ve got yourself a visa.
+An investment of US $80,000 in a government certified project over a five-hectare teak or mahogany plantation will get you a visa.

-Typically these are handled by reforestation companies who offer a turn-key package that includes the land purchase contract, management contract, and legal fees required to process the visa.
+Typically these are handled by reforestation companies who offer a turn-key package.
+These can include the land purchase contract, management contract, and legal fees required to process the visa.
 The major differences between reforestation visa companies are the number of hectares of timber that you actually receive and the ongoing cost of managing your reforestation project.
 Applicants can apply under their individual names or under a corporation.
 For a comprehensive look at the economics of this type of investment, visit Panamaforestry.com.

 7. Tourist Visa